Measurement and Reduction of Drag Force for Optimizing Performance

 -

-Optimizing Fluid Flow Systems
+Optimizing Fluid Flow Systems:

 Fluid Resistance: Drag force is a significant factor in fluid flow systems, such as pipelines and pumps.
 Understanding drag force allows engineers to optimize system efficiency and minimize energy losses.